geetp98/os-lab/README.md

 # os-lab

-lab-1.c : A simulator for CPU scheduler using FCFS, SJF and RR
+(1) scheduler.c : A simulator for CPU scheduler using FCFS, SJF and RR
+    dependencies : input